 FAQs: Should My Dog Sleep on My Bed?

-Q1: Is it okay to let my dog sleep on my bed?
+Should my dog sleep on my bed?